Platinum Health Deluxe

 If you are simply recovering from an injury and will only need the shower chair for a short period of time you may find the cheaper options will hold up long enough for your needs.
 However if you’re getting one for an elderly person who might need the chair for an extended period — or if you’re purchasing for a nursing home where the item needs to last a long time — then it will be cheaper in the long run to invest in a quality product such as one of the Platinum Health models.

-This one is pretty self-explanatory, make sure the seat you’re looking at buying can hold the weight of the intended user(s).
-We generally advise taking the manufacturers claims about weight capacity with a grain of salt and getting something with plenty more capacity than you actually need just to be safe.
+This one is pretty self-explanatory, make sure the you’re looking at buying can hold the weight of the intended user(s).
+We generally advise taking the manufacturers claims about with a grain of salt and getting something with plenty more capacity than you actually need just to be safe.

-Another component of weight capacity that’s sometimes forgotten is the seat width.
-Because if your bum is too wide to fit on the seat then it doesn’t matter if it can technically hold your weight on not!
-Some people automatically associate a larger seat with being more comfortable, however in our testing we found seat material, padding, and shape have a much bigger impact on comfort.
+Another component of that’s sometimes forgotten is the width.
+Because if your bum is too wide to fit on the then it doesn’t matter if it can technically hold your weight on not!
+Some people automatically associate a larger with being more comfortable, however in our testing we found material, padding, and shape have a much bigger impact on comfort.

 Is there anything more frustrating than getting a product home only to find it doesn’t fit where you intended to put it?
 Probably, but this has got to be up there!
 Carefully measure the width and length or your shower or bath tub so you know the dimensions your new chair must fit.
 Now, given these dimensions, generally speaking the wider and deeper the footprint the more stable the chair is going to be.